afrind/warp-draft/draft-ietf-moq-transport.md

 * Protocol Violation: The remote endpoint performed an action that was disallowed by the specification.

-* Duplicate Track Alias: The endpoint attempted to use a Track Alias that was already in use.
+* Duplicate Subscription ID: The endpoint attempted to use a Client or Publisher chosen Subscription ID that was already in use.

-* Too Many Subscribes: The session was closed because the subscriber used a Subscribe ID equal or larger than the current Maximum Subscribe ID.
+* Too Many Subscribes: The session was closed because the subscriber used a Subscription ID equal or larger than the current Maximum Subscription ID.

 * GOAWAY Timeout: The session was closed because the peer took too long to close the session in response to a GOAWAY ({{message-goaway}}) message.